Applicant must meet the following two prerequisites for work experience:

 References may be submitted HERE.

-Once the application has been reviewed, the applicant will be contacted with instructions on completing any missing information or with credentials for taking the online certification exam.
+Once the application has been reviewed, the applicant will be contacted with credentials for taking the online certification exam or with instructions on completing any missing information.

-The exam is in the form of a multiple choice test.
+The The DSP Certification Exam is in the form of a multiple choice test.
 Applicants will be provided with scenarios involving working with individuals with a dual diagnosis and will be asked questions designed to allow them to exhibit their qualification as a DSP.

 Applicants must demonstrate mastery of the required competency areas.
 An overall score of 80% is required for passing, as well as a minimum score of 60% in each of the five competency areas.